Gillis Coignet: Work

-Gillis' paintings betray the influence of the Venetian school and more in particular that of Titian and Tintoretto.
-The quick dashes and the diversity of the tonality reminds one of the later work of Titian.
-This is very clear in the painting Venus and Amor (1579).
-His Portrait of Pierson de la Hues demonstrates very good observational skills.
-According to Van Mander Gillis Coignet painted many night scenes, in which he employed goldleaf to highlight torches and candles.
-This is illustrated by Lottery on the Rusland (1593) which is ascribed to Gillis Coignet.
+He painted mainly mythological, biblical and allegorical subjects, and was particularly known for his nocturnal scenes lit by candlelight or moonlight.
+His paintings betray the influence of the Venetian school and more in particular that of Titian and Tintoretto.
+The quick dashes and the diversity of the tonality evokes the later work of Titian.
+This is very clear in the painting The rape of Europe (1590s).
+His Portrait of Pierson la Hues demonstrates very good observational skills.
+According to Van Mander Gillis Coignet painted many night scenes, in which he employed gold leaf to highlight torches and candles.
+This is illustrated by his painting of The 1592 Lottery in Aid of the Lunatic Asylum (1593).

-His Lutheran conviction also shows in his paintings, for instance in his Last Judgment.
-Figures which are usual in such paintings, such as Maria and St. John are omitted and replaced by allegorical figures such as Pax with the Lamb and Justice, with the Mosaic Law.
-To the left of this large painting one can find a depiction of the mortal sins, while to the right one finds the donor surrounded by the works of charity.
+His Lutheran conviction shows in his paintings, for instance in his Last Judgment (Church of Saint Peter, Hamburg, 1595).
+Figures which are usual in such paintings, such as Maria and St. John are omitted and replaced by allegorical figures such as Pax with the Lamb and Justice.

-Many of his paintings however are only known to us through engravings made by his contemporaries like R. and J. Sadeler, P. de Jode and P. Galle.
+Many of his paintings are only known to us through engravings made by his contemporaries like Raphael Sadeler, Jan Sadeler (I), Pieter de Jode I and Philip Galle.
 It is also necessary to mention that, according to Van Mander, he sold copies made by his pupils under his own name.